 a Uncaught exceptions will be treated as "errors" in all threads. r When an "error" occurs a new REPL will be started.
 S When an "error" occurs a new REPL will be started.
 Moreover the program starts in single-stepping mode. q When an "error" occurs the program will terminate with a nonzero exit status.
 R When a user interrupt occurs a new REPL will be started.
-User interrupts are typically obtained by typing (C).
-Note that with some system configurations (A) abruptly terminates the process.
-For example, under Microsoft Windows, (Note that with some system configurations (Note that with system confi D When a user interrupt occurs it will be deferred until the parameter current-user-interrupt-handler is bound.
-Q When a user interrupt occurs the program will terminate with a nonzero exit status.
-LEVEL The verbosity level is set to $LEVEL$ (a digit from 0 to 9).
+User interrupts are typically obtained by typing \frown C. Note that with some system configurations \frown C abruptly terminates the process.
+For example, under Microsoft Windows, \frown C works fine with the standard console but with the MSYS terminal window it terminates the process.
+D When a user interrupt occurs it will be deferred until the parameter current-user-interrupt-handler is bound.
+Q When a user interrupt occurs the program will terminate with a nonzero exit status. $$ LEVEL The verbosity level is set to $LEVEL$ (a digit from 0 to 9).
 At level 0 the runtime system will not display error messages and warnings. i The REPL interaction channel will be the IDE REPL window (if the IDE is available). С The REPL interaction channel will be the console. - The REPL interaction channel will be standard input and standard output. @[HOST][:PORT] The REPL interaction channel will be connected to the remote debugger at address $HOST:PORT$ (if there is a remote debugger at that address).
 The default $HOST$ is 127.0.0.1 and the default $PORT$ is 44555.
 THIS OPTION IS NOT YET IMPLEMENTED!
-FF1 1 C 1: 1 1
+CD1 1 C 1: 1 1